 A person – perhaps an artist especially – cannot remain separate from their environment; they take it in; it becomes, quite literally, a part of them.
-When I moved to West Virginia in 2009 I began working in art with more passion and devotion than I had since I’d been in college.
-Since then it’s been an ongoing exploration of media and method that has ranged from collage through mixed-media into painting and then, within that context exploring exactly what would satisfy my various aesthetic and intellectual needs while also feeding my curiosity and satisfying my desire to be deeply involved in process, things like the concept of controlled randomness, symmetrical asymmetry, loving not knowing what the paint will do and then how do I then respond to that to bring everything else into balance.
-It seems so much a reflection of living life.
+When V Pendragon moved to West Virginia in 2009 she began working in art with more passion and devotion than she had since she’d been in college.
+She has been immersed an ongoing exploration of media and method that has ranged from collage through mixed-media into painting and then, within that context, exploring exactly what would satisfy her aesthetic and intellectual needs while also feeding her curiosity and satisfying her desire to be deeply involved in process, with things like the concept of controlled randomness, symmetrical asymmetry, responding to – as opposed to necessarily controlling – what the paint will do while simultaneously paying strict attention to composition.

-My current acrylic paintings have been very much inspired by local quiltmakers and their remarkable creations though my first introduction to the art of the quilt came in the summer of ’65 when I spent a full summer at the Penland School of Arts & Crafts in Ashville, NC in classes for weaving and vegetable dying.
+Her current acrylic paintings have been very much inspired by local quiltmakers and their remarkable creations though her first introduction to the art of the quilt came in the summer of ’65 when she spent a full summer at the Penland School of Arts & Crafts in Ashville, NC in classes for weaving and vegetable dying.

-Shortly after consulting on a quilting project early in 2018, I found that I had produced a piece that very much echoed the structured format of a quilt yet was incorporating my inherent love of responding to the enthusiasm and drive of the paint itself… it was a series of small contained chaotic events.
-That work is currently expanding itself.
+Shortly after consulting on a quilting project early in 2018, she found that she had spontaneously generated a piece that very much echoed the structured format of a quilt yet was incorporating her inherent love of responding to the enthusiasm and drive of the paint itself… it was a series of small contained chaotic events.
+That work has currently expanded itself to become part of a visual metaphor for life on earth.

 I grew up with art.
 My father’s best friend with a well-known Cuban artist, Luis Martinez Pedro.
 His work, on our walls; art was a part of our life and I have been making art for as long as I can remember.
 It was always assumed that I would go to art school and those lessons began when, as a child, I was signed up for Saturday classes at the Philadelphia Art Museum.
 I was an art major in high school and prepared a portfolio to apply to what was then the Philadelphia Museum College of Art.
 I was accepted.